 There’s no pain quite like the pain that can occur in intimate relationships.
-It’s all about emotional connection.
+Intimate relationships are all about emotional connection.
 Here’s why: a part of the brain (the amygdala) experiences a break in emotional connection as a literal threat to survival.
 It sounds like an exaggeration, but it’s not.
 Sensing a “break” in the connection can feel like being trapped under water and not being able to breathe.

 It’s awful.
 And it’s happening because your amygdala is flashing “threat to survival” warnings, just as it would if you were unable to breathe.